-Here's How To Help Hospitals During The Coronavirus Outbreak To Do Your Part
+Here's How You Can Help Hospitals With Supply Shortages During The Coronavirus Outbreak

 With the threat of flooding too many patients into hospitals at once to treat individuals with the novel coronavirus, also known as COVID-19, hospitals are looking for assistance.
 Thankfully, there are ways non-medical professionals can do their part.
 In addition to practicing social distancing to slow the spread of the coronavirus, here's how to help hospitals during the coronavirus outbreak.